-- A. This Ordinance applies to all commercial rental units in the City of Hayward. - B. This Ordinance applies to nonpayment eviction notices, no-fault eviction notices, unlawful detainer actions under California Code of Civil Procedure section 1161, petition for writ of possession, or any other action to recover possession of a Commercial Rental Unit, or to otherwise cause tenants to vacate a Commercial Rental Unit, based on such notices served or filed during the effective period of this Ordinance.
-With respect to delayed payment covered by this Ordinance, a Landlord may seek such rent after expiration of the moratorium.
-No Landlord may institute unlawful detainer proceedings under California Code of Civil Procedure section 1161, petition for writ of possession, or any other action to recover possession of a Commercial Rental Unit, or to otherwise cause Tenants to vacate a Commercial Rental Unit, or to otherwise cause Tenants to vacate a Commercial Rental Unit for non-payment for a period of 180 days after expiration of the moratorium, unless the Tenant has breached the terms of a rental agreement negotiated during the term of this moratorium.
-In any event the Landlord must meet and confer with the Tenant prior to commencement of any proceedings described in this Section. - C. Non-compliance by a Landlord with any applicable provision of this Ordinance shall constitute an affirmative defense for a Tenant against any proceeding instituted by a Landlord described in this Section.
+- A. This Ordinance applies to all commercial rental units in the City of Hayward. - B. This Ordinance applies to nonpayment eviction notices, no-fault eviction notices, unlawful detainer actions under California Code of Civil Procedure section 1161, petition for writ of possession, or any other action to recover possession of the Commercial Rental Unit or to otherwise cause tenants to vacate the Commercial Rental Unit based on such notices served or filed during the effective period of this Ordinance.
+With respect to delayed payment covered by this Ordinance, a landlord may seek such rent after expiration of the moratorium.
+No landlord may institute unlawful detainer proceedings under California Code of Civil Procedure section 1161, petition for writ of possession, or any other action to recover possession of the Commercial Rental Unit or to otherwise cause tenants to vacate the Commercial Rental Unit or to otherwise cause tenants to vacate the Commercial Rental Unit or to apprive the cause tenants to vacate the Commercial Rental Unit or to otherwise cause tenants to vacate the Commercial Rental Unit or to apprive the cause tenants to vacate the Commercial Rental Unit for non-payment for a period of 180 days after expiration of the moratorium, unless the tenant has breached the terms of a rental payment agreement negotiated during the term of this moratorium.
+In any event the landlord must meet and confer with the tenant prior to commencement of any proceedings described in this section.

+C. Non-compliance by a landlord with any applicable provision of this Ordinance shall constitute an affirmative defense for a tenant against any proceeding instituted by a landlord described in this section.